mmercan/blog/_posts/2019-09-23-collect-and-shape-your-build-with-test-coverage-numbers-in-azure-devops-vsts.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
-<p>if Code coverage is enabled and run your build, you should have a tab for  Code coverage in your build result page  you can donwload the coverage file open in visual studio and see what lines of your code is covered.</p>
+<p>if Code coverage is enabled and run your build, you should have a tab for  Code coverage in your build result page you can download the coverage file open in visual studio and see what lines of your code is covered.</p>
 <!-- /wp:paragraph -->

 <!-- wp:image {"id":725,"width":467,"height":161} -->